Greece–Turkey relations: Contextual overview on relations

+Greece and Turkey have a rivalry with a history of events that have been used to justify their nationalism.
+These events include the Ottoman Genocide, the Istanbul pogrom and the illegal occupation of Cyprus condemned under UN Resolution 550.
+Greek-Turkish feuding was not a significant factor in international relations from 1930 to 1955, and during the Cold War, domestic and bipolar politics limited competitive behaviour against each other.
+By the mid-1990s and later decades, these restraints on their rivalry were removed, and both nations had become each other's biggest security risk.

 Diplomatic missions

 The first official diplomatic contact between Greece and the Ottoman Empire occurred in 1830.
 Consular relations between the two countries were established in 1834.
-In 1853, a Greek embassy was opened in Constantinople; this was discontinued during periods of crisis and eventually transferred to the new capital Ankara in 1923 when the Republic of Turkey was formed.
+In 1853, a Greek embassy was opened in Istanbul; this was discontinued during periods of crisis and eventually transferred to the new capital Ankara in 1923 when the Republic of Turkey was formed.

 Turkey's missions in Greece include its embassy in Athens and consulates general in Thessaloniki, Komotini and Rhodes.
 Greece's missions in Turkey include its embassy in Ankara, and consulates general in Istanbul, İzmir and Edirne.